 TourMe

-Cinco de Mayo in Mexico City: The Real Story (and What Actually Happens on May 5)
+Is Cinco de Mayo Celebrated in Mexico?
+The Real Story

 Mexico City • History • Culture

-Cinco de Mayo in Mexico City: The Real Story (and What Actually Happens on May 5)
+Is Cinco de Mayo Celebrated in Mexico?
+The Real Story

 If you land in Mexico City on May 5 expecting parades, margarita specials, and a national party, you'll be surprised: most of the country goes to work as usual.
 Cinco de Mayo is a regional commemoration of an 1862 battle in Puebla — not Mexican Independence Day — and the only place in CDMX that really celebrates it is a working-class neighborhood built by migrants from Puebla.
 Here's what actually happens, why the US version looks nothing like the Mexican one, and how to spend the day if you're here.